 First, Avery’s pretty aggressive when it comes to covering his litter.
 So when he scratches – it’s loud.
 And our walls, while not the thinnest, are still thin enough to hear through if you’ve got loud enough noises.
-We can hear whenever our neighbours vacuum, for example.
-Avery’s use of the litter box in the washroom bothered me initially, but then came one fateful day where he had to use the litter box at around 4 or 5 AM.
-He dug and scratched at it a bit longer than usual, then around 10 minutes later, I heard coughing from the neighbour’s bathroom.
+We can hear whenever our neighbours vacuum or run their washing machine, for example.
+Avery’s use of the litter box in the washroom bothered me only a bit initially, but then came one fateful day where he had to use the litter box at around 4 or 5 AM.
+He dug and scratched a bit longer than usual, then around 10 minutes later, I heard coughing from the neighbour’s bathroom.
 Yup.
-I’m pretty sure our cat using the litter box woke up the neighbours.
+I’m pretty sure our cat using the litter box woke up a neighbour.

 That litter box was out of there and moved into our bedroom/living room/everything-area by morning.
 I wasn’t going to be “that neighbour.”
 No way in hell.
-Even if it wasn’t my cat that had woken up the neighbour, and they were just getting up anyway, I didn’t want to risk it.
+Even if it somehow was a coincidence the neighbour woke up (maybe they were just getting up anyway?), and it wasn’t actually Avery’s aggressive scratching, I didn’t want to risk it.
 Our washroom is particularly echo-y and also has a vent in it that runs through the building, making it so that you can probably hear a lot of what goes on in it just solely because of the vent.
 I wasn’t going to chance keeping the litter box in the bathroom anymore under any circumstance.
 But then came the other problems, of course.

 With most litter boxes, litter gets tracked everywhere.
 Okay enough if the box is in the bathroom, just sweep regularly there and you’re usually dandy.
 But if it’s in the main room where you live, and is (where we kept it) right in front of the bathroom door, that litter is going to get tracked across half the flat, not just because of your cat jumping around immediately after going, but also because you’re dragging it along with you as you pass through the high-traffic area.